 - 113: Runs conceded by Australian pacer Mick Lewis is the most by any bowler

-This is what South African Scoreboard looked like:
+This is what the South African Scoreboard looked like:

 On the other hand, the confident Men-In-Blue have added yet another feather to their crown.
-While Anil Kumble just signed in to the 500-club, Team India have submitted a victory over England in the second of the three-test series.
+While Anil Kumble just signed into the 500-club, Team India has submitted a victory over England in the second of the three-test series.

 FYI, India is ranked second in the Test Cricket Ranking, next only to the Aussies.
-With this victory today they're at 1-0 lead in the series.
+With this victory today they're at a 1-0 lead in the series.
 One more match to go.
-What say guys, double or nothing?
+What say, guys, double or nothing?